fiatconnect/specification/fiatconnect-api.md

 ###### 3.3.4.3.1.1.
 Path Parameters

 * `transferId`: {`string`} [REQUIRED]
-  - The transfer ID for the transfer in whose status to return.
+  - The transfer ID for the transfer whose status to return.

 ##### 3.3.4.3.2.
 Responses